harsha-ka92/dilutions_e1039/SimChainDev/README.md

 # A Program to Run Full Chain of E1039 Simulation
+This package is updated to include the beamline components to the simulation.
+This is done in G4_Beamline.C
 ## Environment

 This program depends on the E1039 resource+share+core packages.